 Strobes and Strobe Modifiers

 Strobes, a.k.a. large flashes, are critical to my work.
 I use strobes to augment the lighting in both adventure images as well as portraits.
-Because I work outdoors 99.9% of the time, I rely on battery-powered strobes for all of my lighting.
+Because I work outdoors 99.9% of the time, I rely on battery-powered strobes for most of my lighting.
 Elinchrom offers top-notch lighting gear and a variety of options when it comes to battery-powered strobes.
 I have chosen Elinchrom strobes because of their excellent build quality, weatherproofness, consistent light output and color temperatures and especially for their super-fast flash durations at full power.
-Check out my Equipment Review page for a full review of much of this lighting gear.
+Elinchrom’s Hi-Sync (HS) flash technology, with their HS flash heads, also allows me to create never before possible images because I can overpower daylight from 60-feet away.
+They are also the only strobe manufacturer to offer both HS (Hi-Sync) and HSS (High Speed Sync) strobe options.
+Check out my Equipment Review page for full reviews of much of this lighting gear.
 Also, if you want more information on how I use artificial lighting to enhance my images check out my in-depth e-book, Location Lighting for the Outdoor Photographer.
-Click on the links or the images below for more information on each item.
+Click on the links below for more information on each item.

 Wireless “radio” transceivers allow me to work untethered with all of my flash and strobe equipment.
 They also allow me to remotely trigger cameras, which for adventure sports photography can be the difference between getting the shot or going home empty handed.
 Since I use Elinchrom strobes, I naturally have their Skyport system.
-The Elinchrom Skyport Plus HS is my main go to transceiver when I am shooting with strobes.
-It allows me to trigger my Elinchrom strobes with my DSLRs at up to 1/8,000th second using the Elinchrom Hi-Sync technology and it also allows me to trigger my strobes with my Hasselblad H5D at up to 1/800th second.
-I use the old school PocketWizard Plus units to trigger remote cameras.
-If I had to do it over and just buy one system, I would go with the Elinchrom Skyport Plus HS.
-Click on the links or the images below for more information on each item.
+The Elinchrom Skyport Transmitter Pro is my main go to transceiver when I am shooting with strobes.
+It allows me to trigger my Elinchrom strobes at up to 1/8,000th second using the Elinchrom Hi-Sync and HSS technologies.
+Click on the links below for more information on each item.

 Grip Equipment, as it is known in the industry, is the stuff the holds your lighting gear and anything else required to lock down lighting gear.
 I have an odd assortment of light stands, clamps, grip arms and heads.
 I seem to be incredibly tough on light stands and grip equipment.
 I have gone through a dozen or more light stands over the last 15 years or so and finally have found the ones that are built well enough to withstand the abuse I seem to dish out.
 Hence, if you are looking for Light stands these are rock solid options that will put up with tons of abuse.
 Note that I don’t use C-Stands, which are the go-to light stand for studio use, because almost all of my shoots happen on uneven ground in remote corners of the globe.
 Click on the links or the images below for more information on each item.